Contact

 Short Bio

 Andreas Kruck holds a MA of Political Science, Public Law and American Studies from the University of Tübingen (2008) and a PhD from LMU Munich (2014).
 He obtained the venia legendi for Political Science from LMU Munich in 2022.
 Previously, he was Assistant Professor ("Akademischer Rat a.Z.") of Global Governance and Public Policy (2014-2022), Co-Speaker of an international research group „Power Shifts and Institutional Change in International Institutions” at LMU's Center for Advanced Studies (2018/19), Guest Professor of International Political Economy at Free University Berlin (2016/17) and Teaching and Research Associate at the University of Tübingen and LMU Munich.
-His research has been published in journals such as European Journal of International Relations, The Review of International Organizations, Journal of European Public Policy, Contemporary Security Studies, Regulation & Governance, Global Constitutionalism, Global Policy, Global Studies Quarterly, International Theory and others.
-He is the author of Private Ratings, Public Regulations: Credit Rating Agencies and Global Financial Governance (Palgrave, 2011), co-author of International Organization (Palgrave, 2019, 2012) and has co-edited special issues on the adjustments of international institutions to global power shifts (Global Policy, 2020) the “regulatory security state” in Europe (Journal of European Public Policy, 2023), and "cooptation in great power rivalries" (Contemporary Security Policy, 2025).
+His research has been published in journals such as European Journal of International Relations, The Review of International Organizations, Journal of European Public Policy, Contemporary Security Policy, European Journal of International Security, Regulation & Governance, Global Constitutionalism, Global Policy, Global Studies Quarterly, International Theory and others.
+He is the author of Private Ratings, Public Regulations: Credit Rating Agencies and Global Financial Governance (Palgrave, 2011), co-author of International Organization (Bloomsbury, 2025; Palgrave, 2019, 2012) and has co-edited special issues on the adjustments of international institutions to global power shifts (Global Policy, 2020) the “regulatory security state” in Europe (Journal of European Public Policy, 2023), and "cooptation in great power rivalries" (Contemporary Security Policy, 2025).
 He is Co-PI (with Moritz Weiss, LMU Munich) of a project on "The Making of National Security: From Contested Complexity to Types of Security States" (funded by the Fritz Thyssen Foundation) and PI of a project on "Taking Process-Tracing to Scenario-Building: 'Paths Projections' of Conflict (De-)Escalation" (funded by the German Foundation for Peace Research).

-CV • Google Scholar • ResearchGate • Video: SI "Regulatory Security State in Europe" • Video: Disentangling Leviathan on its home turf (article) • Project website: "The Making of National Security" • Project website: "Paths Projections of Conflict (De-)Escalation"
+Google Scholar • ResearchGate • Video: SI "Regulatory Security State in Europe" • Video: Disentangling Leviathan on its home turf (article) • Project website: "The Making of National Security" • Project website: "Paths Projections of Conflict (De-)Escalation"

 - How negative institutional power moderates contestation: Explaining dissatisfied powers' strategies towards international institutions, Review of International Organizations, Latest Articles (2024), (with Benjamin Daßler & Tim Heinkelmann-Wild).